Jalbin11/Jalbin11/README.md

 A Versatile Technical Business Analyst specializing in automation, data analysis, and AI, with a proven history of delivering effective, goal-aligned solutions.

 🚀 About Me
-I thrive at the intersection of technology and business strategy.
+I thrive between business strategy and technology requirements.
 My expertise lies in automating complex workflows, leveraging data for actionable insights, and driving efficiency across technical operations.
 I'm deeply committed to fostering strong relationships and collaborative teamwork to achieve impactful results.

   🔭 Currently focused on: Advanced automation strategies and AI/ML applications in business processes.
   📍 Based in: Dallas, TX, USA